ACCIDENT INJURED ON SNOWMOBILE – MN LAWYER

 BEING HIT OR RUN OVER BY A SNOWMOBILE

 There are also accidents where someone is run over or hit by a careless snowmobile driver or a drunk snowmobile driver.
 The insurance company will usually try to place at least part of the blame on the person who was run over or hit by the snowmobile.
-Again, our MN snowmobile accident lawyers have found that early investigation can be crucial to proving these cases and recovering for the victim’s injuries.
+Again, our MN snowmobile accident attorneys have found that early investigation can be crucial to proving these cases and recovering for the victim’s injuries.

 Pam Rochlin and David Rochlin are Minnesota personal injury attorneys with more than 25 years’ experience successfully handling hundreds of accident cases, including being injured in a snowmobile accident in MN.
 Pam is a former partner at Meshbesher & Spence, and offers small firm attention to her clients.
-If you have been injured in a snowmobile accident, our attorneys can meet you to discuss your case at our offices in Edina, Woodbury and Minneapolis.
+If you have been injured in a snowmobile accident, our lawyers can meet you to discuss your case at our offices in Edina, Woodbury and Minneapolis.
 An attorney from our office can also meet at your home to discuss your snowmobile accident injury in St. Paul, Brainerd MN, Rogers, Elk River MN, St. Cloud MN, McGregor, Maple Grove, Brooklyn Park, Chanhassen, Chaska, Forest Lake and other cities throughout MN.
 We will always provide you with a free initial consultation and we never charge anything unless we are successful in getting you compensation for your injuries.